awi-response/darts-nextgen/README.md

 > Early Alpha!

-Panarctic Database of Active Layer Detatchment Slides and Retrogressive Thaw Slumps from Deep Learning on High Resolution Satellite Imagery.
+Panarctic Database of Active Layer Detachment Slides and Retrogressive Thaw Slumps from Deep Learning on High Resolution Satellite Imagery.
 This is te successor of the thaw-slump-segmentation (pipeline), with which the first version of the DARTS dataset was created.

 ## Editor setup